Daniel Weibel

 Implementing a custom Koobernaytis authentication method

-This is part 3 of 4 of the Authentication and authorization in Koobernaytis series.
+This is part 3 of 4 of the Authentication and authorization in Koobernaytis.
 More

 Koobernaytis supports several authentication methods out-of-the-box, such as X.509 client certificates, static HTTP bearer tokens, and OpenID Connect.